Disease surveillance: Experts call for nationwide standardisation of diagnostic laboratories

 Encouraging Nigerian Medical laboratory scientists to stick the ethics of their profession, Damen said: “We need to know our role during epidemic and pandemic by giving accurate and quality results needed for case detection to help combat diseases.”

-Speaking, the Chairman, AMLSN, NIMR Chapter, Mr. Samuel Akindele said the theme of the event was chosen based on the current outbreaks of diseases and the need to sensitise their members on their roles as medical laboratory scientists.
+The Chairman, AMLSN, NIMR chapter, Mr. Samuel Akindele said the theme of the event was chosen based on the current outbreaks of diseases and the need to sensitise their members on their roles as medical laboratory scientists.